How to Make Comicbook Shoes

-Don't worry if little pieces here and there come slightly unstuck- you just re-stick it.
+Don't worry if little pieces here and there come slightly unstuck- you just re-glue it.

 Now that everything is trimmed, your shoes are nearly done.
 You just need to protect them.
 To do this, simply paint layers of mod podge onto the images, and allow to dry between coats.
-I done 2 thin coats per night, for about 3 nights.
+I painted on 2 thin coats per night, for about 3 nights.